Retirement Savings on Track? How Much You Should Have by 55 and 60

 You can also consider a phased retirement, in which you cut back your hours but don't stop working altogether.
 A phased retirement is the most desired way to retire and is preferred by Generation X (67%) and millennials (56%), according to the Principal Financial Well-Being Index.

-You also have options when you retire.
-You can always downsize, work longer or curb your expenses to make your retirement work.
+You also have options.
+You can always downsize, work part-time, curb your expenses, or delay retirement to make it work.

 “When you retire can have a big impact on your financial outcome,” says Carson.
 “What would your plan look like if you retired a few years earlier or later?”